migsc/cmdeagle/docs/README.md

 Change the `-o` flag to build the executable file to a different directory, or run it without arguments, and it will build it to the default executable directory, which varies by operating system.

-On macOS and on Linux, it will be built to either `./usr/local/bin` directory if you have write permissions, or `~/.local/bin` directory if you don't.
+On macOS and on Linux, it will be built to either `./usr/local/bin` directory if you have the necessary write permissions, or `~/.local/bin` directory if you don't.

 On Windows, it will be built to the `%LOCALAPPDATA%\Programs` directory.

 ### 4) Run your CLI

-You can run the executable file from your current working directory, or from anywhere on your system if you add its directory to the `PATH` environment variable.
+You can run the executable file from your current working directory, or from anywhere on your system if you add its directory to the your systems PATH environment variable.
 Let's invoke its help command to see what it can do.

 The `greet` command is a sample subcommand that you can use as a starting point for your own commands.
 It's defined in the `.cmd.yaml` file and it is configured to run the sample scripts in the project.